sodascience/metasyn/docs/source/index.rst

 :doc:`/about/about`
 ^^^^^^^^^^^^^^^^^^^
-The :doc:`About Section </about/about>` provides a brief overview of MetaSynth's purpose and functionality, contact information, frequently asked questions (FAQs), and licensing details.
+The :doc:`About Section </about/about>` provides a brief overview of MetaSynth's purpose and functionality, contact information, and licensing details.

 :doc:`/usage/usage`
 ^^^^^^^^^^^^^^^^^^^